Skip to content

 Vibe: Family-run, warm, food-focused

-The “Mamma” of the Lisbon hostel scene.
-The owner’s mother prepares cheap home-cooked communal dinners several nights a week — easily the best dinners in the city under €8.
-Add walking tours, pub crawls, day trips, and the warmest staff in the city.
+The owner’s mother prepares home-cooked communal dinners several nights a week — easily the best cheap dinners in the city under €8.
+Add walking tours, pub crawls, day trips, and the warmest staff in Lisbon.
+Feels less like a hostel and more like staying with friends.

-Best for: Travelers who want home-cooked food, family-style atmosphere, and a place that feels like staying with friends.
+Best for: Travelers who want home-cooked food, family-style atmosphere, somewhere that feels personal.

 Lisbon Destination Hostel — Best Design and Architecture